Chess-Spyder/pgn4people-poc/README.md

 ## How can I substitute my own PGN file for the default PGN file?
 To use your own PGN file, make sure it is extremely well behaved, because __pgn4people__ isn’t very tolerant.
 It should be consistent with the more-exacting “[export format](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c3.2)” of PGN.
 The best way to get it into export format is to import the PGN into another chess website/application  (if it’s not already resident in one) and then export the PGN from there.

-Also, make sure that the PGN file contains only one game.
-(That’s what __pgn4people__ expects, and it gets confused when it encounters the headers of a second game.)

 Then you just need to add the path to this file as an argument on the command line when you invoke `pgn4people`.
 (See [Run pgn4people](#run-pgn4people).)

 ## How does __pgn4people__ compare to ChessTempo's PGN Viewer?